Apex (working name) Brooklyn, NY Rebuild

 MediumOpen

-The 5-minute lead response promise depends on what counts as "active hours."
-V6 doesn't say.
-6am-9pm?
-7am-7pm?
-24-hour coverage with auto-reply only?
-The whole funnel rests on this answer.
+The 5-minute lead response promise depends on what counts as active hours, and that window is not set.
+The whole funnel rests on the answer.

 Honoria's Role Is Vague